 If you can afford it, put in larger payments each month to pay off the principal more quickly.
 For example, $2500 fast loan with 6.8 % interest with a 10-year payback period would cost $28.8 a month.
 Making $70 payment on a monthly basis instead of $28.8 enables you to repay the fast loan in just over 36 months.
-By paying the principal more quickly, you will also pay for lower interest charges.
-Now, you can see how paying extra, can reduce the debt and help you quickly get out of debt as well.
+By paying the principal more quickly, you will also pay for less on interest.

 Know exactly when your fast loans will end.
-Next, create a goal to pay it off within a specific period of time, commit to it and pay it according to the repayment plan you came up with.
-Then, make it a routine to pay it off monthly.
+Next, create a goal to pay it off within a specific period of time, commit to it and pay it according to the repayment plan.
+Make it a routine to pay it off monthly.
 If you’re facing difficulty in coming up with the monthly payments, create a budget and cut back on your expenses.
 This way, you can lift your debt obligations off your shoulder faster than ever.

 Hide your credit card in a safe place